sunpy/ablog/docs/index.rst

   .. postlist:: 2

-This converts to a list of links to the most recent posts in category :ref:`category-release`:
+This converts to a list of links to the most recent two posts:

 .. postlist:: 2